-The north end doesn’t have sand just rocks, and it’s always calmer and good for snorkeling.
+The north end doesn’t have sand just rocks, and it’s always calmer and good for snorkelling.

 We didn’t spend much time on the beach, because there’s little shade, if you can take an umbrella with you 🙂 The sand is white and the water has different shades of blue, but since 2014 Mexico is facing problems with excessive seaweed (sargassum) washing ashore.
-For these reason the beach doesn’t have the ‘idilic Caribbean look’.
+For this reason the beach doesn’t have the ‘idyllic Caribbean look’.